Meet the Humans and the Horses

 Gypsy Farms is super excited to welcome Jessica Camacho as a volunteer instructor!
 Jessica has over 17 years in giving riding lessons and training horses.
 She has experience in Western, Dressage, Hunter Jumper and Therapeutic Riding lessons, specifically working with ADHD, Autism, depression and other mental disorders.
 Jessica will also be the primary instructor at our summer camps this year.

 Meet The Horses

 Gypsy: Gypsy is our entry-level horse, but please don’t mistake that for a lazy old lesson horse.
 She is my drill team horse at Texas rodeo and is a young 12 years old.
 She rides western and english, she does entry-level barrel racing and jumping.
 Most students will walk and trot on Gypsy, more advanced students are allowed to canter on her.

 Holly: Holly is a purebred Quarterhorse palomino in color.
 She has experience in Western Pleasure and Reining.
-She is not an entry-level horse and only intermediate riders will be allowed to ride her. .
+She is being used for brand new riders as well as advanced riders.

 Remy: Remy is a purebred solid color paint horse who is ridden in both english and western.
 He is an entry level horse.
 He does entry and intermediate level barrel racing, most students will walk and trot on Remy, more advanced riders will be allowed to canter on him.
 He is not used for jumping at this time, but hopefully soon he will be airborne.